cheind/poisson-image-editing/README.md

 # About this library

-**PoissonBlend** is a small C++ library providing implementations of image editing methods based on gradient domains.
+**Poisson Image Editing** is a small C++ library providing implementations of image editing methods based on gradient domains.

 # Seamless Cloning